Azure/azure-mobile-apps-net-client/README.md

 ### Running the Unit Tests

-The following test suites under the 'test' directory contain the unit tests:
+The following test suites under the 'unittests' directory contain the unit tests:

-* Microsoft.WindowsAzure.Mobile._platform_.Test
+* MobileClient.Tests
-* Microsoft.WindowsAzure.Mobile.SQLiteStore._platform_.Test
+* SQLiteStore.Tests

-You can run the unit tests using the MSTest test runner.
+You can run the unit tests using the xUnit test runner.
 Ensure you run the unit tests prior to submitting a PR.

 ### Running the E2E Tests